getbannerman/babl/pages/concepts.md

 In BABL world, *navigating* is almost always a synonym for *calling a method*.

-Example template (`self` is written explicitely for demonstration purpose):
+Example template (`self` is written explicitly for demonstration purpose):
 ```ruby
     self.nav(:document).nav(:author)
 ```